KivalM/actix-svelte-webapp/README.md

  - Run `npm run dev` to run vite and start a development server
  - it will be running on `localhost:5173`
  - Requests will automatically be routed to the backend on `localhost:8000`
- - The frontend will be statically hosted by the backend so they have the same domain